GenAI Platform Strategy

 Non-price value addsAzure credits, technical support, co-devArchitecture reviews, prompt workshops, early accessDifferent value; both worth requesting

-The Hybrid Strategy — Using Both Channels Effectively
+6. The Hybrid Strategy — Using Both Channels Effectively

 For most enterprises in 2026, the optimal approach is not choosing one channel exclusively but deploying a deliberate hybrid strategy that routes each workload to the channel that best serves it.
-This requires clear governance policies, architectural flexibility, and coordinated contract management.

-1. Workload Routing Framework:
+Workload Routing Framework

-Route workloads based on three criteria: data sensitivity (regulated/confidential data goes to Azure; public/internal data can use either), latency and throughput requirements (predictable high-volume workloads go to Azure PTUs; variable/experimental workloads use OpenAI direct pay-as-you-go), and model access requirements (workloads requiring the very latest models or experimental features use OpenAI direct; production-stable workloads use Azure).
+Route workloads based on three criteria: data sensitivity (regulated/confidential data goes to Azure; public/internal data can use either), latency and throughput requirements (predictable high-volume workloads go to Azure PTUs; variable/experimental workloads use OpenAI direct pay-as-you-go), and model access requirements (workloads requiring the very latest models use OpenAI direct; production-stable workloads use Azure).

-3. Governance and Policy Alignment:
+Governance and Policy Alignment

 A hybrid strategy requires clear policies specifying which workloads are permitted on each channel.
 Create a GenAI workload classification policy that maps data sensitivity, compliance requirements, and performance needs to approved channels.
 Ensure that development teams cannot bypass governance by defaulting to whichever channel is easiest to access.